atinsinghal97/explore_fb_data/README.md

 Html will display the visualiation.

 For customisation of user data and custom display :
-  - Download user Facebook data from Facebook Profile
+  - Download user Facebook data from Facebook Profile.
+Optionally, you can use the sample dataset provided at explore_fb_data/supporting_files/facebook-sampledataset.zip
   - Run Jupiter Notebook file to clean and format folder for use.
 This will generate    updated json files.
   - Replace "your_place.json" with your own in the visualisation folder ( if renamed, make sure to correct the path in the code )
   - To display other data on the globe such as "used_ip_addresses.json"/"where_you've_logged_in.json" , uncomment corresponding functions and replace file with your own.
 You will need to comment out the working "your_places" function.